top of page

 • Additional rate: 39.35% above £125,140

-The exact combination of salary and dividends will depend on your individual and company circumstances.
+The exact combination of salary and dividends can depend on your individual and company circumstances.
 It is always worth talking to your bookkeeper or accountant to get a full overview of options from which to choose.

 Lava Sky Accounting offers bookkeeping and accounting services and packages for Limited Companies.
 Contact us today to book your free consultation.